VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 17**
+- Improvements of Document editor
+- It is possible to copy content of viewed document by CTRL+C

 **Update 16**
 - Added program Document editor (now it is only Document viewer) that is capable to open ODT files in very, very simple way
 - More chars for BleskOS scalable font